Waikato/weka-blog/posts/2018-10-08-making-a-weka-classifier.rst

 So, at a minimum, the Java class for your learning algorithm, assuming it extends ``AbstractClassifier``, needs to implement two methods: ``buildClassifier(Instances)`` and ``distributionForInstance(Instance)`` (or ``classifyInstance(Instance)``).
 The ``distributionForInstance(Instance)`` method must return a double array containing the estimated class probabilities for the different class values of the test instance if the class is nominal.
 If the class is numeric, it must return a single-element array with the numeric prediction for the test instance.
 The ``classifyInstance(Instance)`` method, if you choose to implement it instead of ``distributionForInstance(Instance)``, must return the index of the predicted class value (coded as a number of type ``double``) if the class is nominal and simply return the predicted class value if the class is numeric.

 Below you can find an implementation of a basic K-nearest-neighbours classifier for Weka.
 It implements ``buildClassifier(Instances)`` and ``distributionForInstance(Instance)``, the two required methods for a ``Classifier``.
-It also has a setter/getter method pair to set the value of the parameter ``K`` in WEKA's graphical user interfaces (GUIs) and shows WEKA's ``@OptionMetadata`` annotation, which is used to specify further information for this parameter.
-This is all the code that is necessary to use the classifier in Weka’s GUIs.
+It also has a setter/getter method pair to set the value of the parameter ``K`` in WEKA's graphical user interfaces (GUIs) and shows WEKA's ``@OptionMetadata`` annotation, which is used to specify further information for this parameter, e.g., the corresponding command-line option ``-K <int>``.
+This is all the code that is necessary to use the classifier in Weka’s GUI or from a command-line interface using the ``weka.Run`` classs.
 It would be enough to run systematic experiments with the K-nearest-neighbour method in Weka’s Experimenter GUI, for example.
 As you can see, it is pretty straightforward to implement a classifier in Weka!

 .. code-block:: Java